-Virginia holds the distinction of being the birthplace of eight U.S. presidents.
-Virginia covers 39,594 square miles, with a 2012 estimated population of 8,185,867 people – with 1,064,900 people living in rural Virginia (USDA-ERS).
+Virginia covers 39,594 square miles, with a 2014 estimated population of 8,326,289 people – with 1,056,532 people living in rural Virginia (USDA-ERS).
 Richmond is the state capital.
 The state’s largest cities are Virginia Beach, Norfolk and Chesapeake.
-According to the U.S. Census Bureau, 71.1% of the state’s population is white, 19.7% is Black/African-American, 6.0% is Asian, and 8.4% is of Hispanic/Latino origin (2012).
+According to the U.S. Census Bureau, 70.8% of the state’s population is white, 19.7% is Black/African-American, 6.1% is Asian, and 8.6% is of Hispanic/Latino origin (2013).

-There are 89 hospitals in Virginia (Kaiser, 2011), 7 of which are identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 44 Rural Health Clinics in Virginia (Kaiser, 2012) and 25 Federally Qualified Health Centers provide services at 144 sites in the state (Kaiser, 2011).
+There are 94 hospitals in Virginia (Kaiser, 2012), 7 of which are identified as Critical Access Hospitals (Flex Team, 11/2014).
+There are 38 Rural Health Clinics in Virginia (CMS, 2015) and 25 Federally Qualified Health Centers provide services at 144 sites in the state (NACHC, 2013).

 There are more organizations related to Virginia in the organizations section.